PoliGraph: Automated Privacy Policy Analysis using Knowledge Graphs (Journal Version): : Extracting through Linguistic Analysis

 \paragraph{NLP Pipeline} \tool{} is built based on the spaCy library~\cite{spacy3} and its RoBERTa-based NLP pipeline~\cite{liu2019roberta,spacy-trf-model}.
 The NLP pipeline labels text with linguistic labels originating from English linguistic features, including word lemmas, part-of-speech, sentence segmentation, and syntactic dependency trees (see the output of ``NLP Pipeline'' in Figure~\ref{fig:tool-overview}).
 These features are syntactic and thus require no domain adaptation.

 To identify data types and entities in a policy, \tool{} uses named entity recognition (NER), a standard NLP technique to classify noun phrases into a given set of labels.
 In our case, we use two labels: \textit{DATA} for data types and \textit{ENTITY} for entities.
 To train the NER model, we use a synthetic training set that combines generated sentences and real policy text prelabeled by an existing NER model and rule-based NER.
-Please see~\citeappendix{appendix:ner-methodology} for details.
+The model achieves 96.1\% precision and 89.4\% recall on our test set.
+Please see~\Cref{appendix:ner-methodology} for details.

-\subsection{Annotators}
+\subsubsection{Annotators}

 In \tool{}, we refer to the modules that identify relations between phrases\footnotemark{} as \textit{annotators}.
 The relations are stored as edges in a graph structure, which we call a \textit{phrase graph}.
 The phrase graph is still an intermediate step, in which phrases referring to the same thing have not been merged.